cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 ---
 title: "Bank - Send Tokens"
 order: 2
-description: Interacting with a Cosmos SDK chain through CosmJs
+description: Interacting with a Cosmos SDK chain through CosmJS
 tag: deep-dive
 ---

 # Bank - Send Tokens

-Now that you know what CosmJs is, you should take your first steps in using it.
+Now that you know what CosmJS is, you should take your first steps in using it.
 A basic feature of a Cosmos chain is the ability to send tokens via the `bank` module.
-CosmJs naturally offers functions to cover this facility.
+CosmJS naturally offers functions to cover this facility.
 You are going to:

 1. Use an existing test network (testnet) with a key of your own.
-2. Run basic CosmJs commands in a CLI script.
+2. Run basic CosmJS commands in a CLI script.

 Additionally, you can choose to:

 1. Start a local chain that exposes RPCs.
-2. Run the same basic CosmJs commands, but for this local chain.
+2. Run the same basic CosmJS commands, but for this local chain.

 ## Prepare your script

-A small, ready-made repository exists so you can experiment with CosmJs.
+A small, ready-made repository exists so you can experiment with CosmJS.
 Clone it from [here](https://github.com/deus-labs/cosmjs-template), and you will need [NodeJs](https://nodejs.org/en/download/).
 In the cloned folder you need to install the required modules:

 ```sh
 $ npm install